completion-context/completion-context-replication/README.md

 * ##### Confidence of the model

     We leverage the confidence of the models to further improve the achieved performance.
-    We stored the scores for each model and the predictions of the confidence model [here](Zenodo URL) inside the `confidence_model` folder.
+    We stored the scores for each model and the predictions of the confidence model [here](https://zenodo.org/record/7643970) inside the `Confidence_model` folder.
     The script to generate the predictions for the score model, that keeps into account the confidence of each model, can be found in `confidence_model` folder.

 * ##### Statistical analysis